 Internationally Trained Biologists

-If you are an internationally trained biologist you must complete a multi-step process to work in BC.
+If you are an internationally trained biologist you must complete a multi-step process to be registered as a Professional Biologist in BC.
 This includes an assessment of your education and professional credentials.

 For more information: